kaiorosa1/100-days-of-code/log-r5.md

 ### Day 1: March 2, 2020

 **Today's Progress**: I worked on the Angular application.
 I worked on the ShoppingCartService.
-I implementing the addToCart function and designing how the shoppingCart component should look like in the db.
+I am implementing the addToCart function and designing how the shoppingCart component should look like in the db.

 **Thoughts**: I must be crazy I never seem to stop my crave for consistency!